 WA: I went to Wayne State University from Central High School.
 Met a guy by the name of Noah Brown Jr., who was the first African American vice president at Wayne State.
 He was very much committed to young people.
-He got me in school gave me a job helped me to go to Africa.
+He got me in school, gave me a job helped me to go to Africa.
 My first trip to Africa was in 1970.
 I was not quite sure what I was going to study.
 I wanted originally to be a lawyer because at that time period Ken Cockrell Sr. was the preeminent lawyer around here and every young brother who was thinking about anything wanted to be like Ken.
 Ken was so brilliant in terms of his articulation of issues and his use of the king’s language and he bamboozled so many people by his wit and his brilliance so we all wanted to be like Ken.
-I though that’s what I wanted to do.
+I thought that’s what I wanted to do.
 But then I was always in the church.
-I was with Reverend Wadsworth and I did not know how strongly that was weighing upon be but the church seemed to be able to give me everything.
+I was with Reverend Wadsworth and I did not know how strongly that was weighing upon me but the church seemed to be able to give me everything.
 The church really helped me to go to Africa.
-We raised money we were originally gonna go to Africa in 70 through university, but the trip fell through.
+We raised money — we were originally gonna go to Africa in '70 through university, but the trip fell through.

 ZS: What country?

 WA: What I majored in was political science.
 Originally I was going to law school, but having met Wadsworth I decided to go into another law, this law, His law, which is higher than that other law and so I decided to go into the ministry because the church was doing everything.
-It’s where I learned to speak publicly.
+It’s where I learned how to speak publicly.
 It’s where I first met my wife.
 They supported me in school.
-They did everything and so it just seemed that no matter which way I turned there was a church and that’s why let’s see I went to Wayne State, I went to Marygrove college, majoring in pastoral ministry.
-I have a master from Marygrove and I also went to the university of Detroit advanced studies in black political theology.
+They did everything and so it just seemed that no matter which way I turned there was a church and that’s why — let’s see I went to Wayne State, I went to Marygrove college, majoring in pastoral ministry.
+I have a master from Marygrove and I also went to the University of Detroit [for] advanced studies in black political theology.